 Document feedback: Documenting feedback can help reduce some unconscious biases such as recency bias and spillover bias from creeping up into check-ins.
-For managers with multiple direct reports, it allows them to keep track of the number of feedback given to each of their employees.
-If one direct report is getting more feedback than another, managers should try and increase the visibility of the rest of the team and provide them with more feedback.
+For managers with multiple direct reports, documenting feedback allows them to keep track of the number of feedback given to each of their employees.
+If one direct report is getting more feedback than another, managers should increase the frequency of feedback conversations with the rest of the team.

-Ask questions: Creating accountable employees who can own up to their performance assumes a great amount of trust between the employee and manager/teams.
-While providing honest feedback can help deepen trust, asking meaningful questions is also an important element to building good work relationships.
-When managers take a genuine interest in understanding their employees and seeing them succeed, employees will be less guarded to hide their underperformance.
-Managers should use check-ins to understand how employees are wired - what motivates them, what demotivates them, the skills they want to improve, and the type of support they need.
+Ask questions: Creating accountable employees who own up to their performance assumes a great amount of trust between the employee and manager/teams.
+While providing honest feedback helps deepen trust, asking meaningful questions is also an important element to building good work relationships.
+When managers take a genuine interest in understanding their employees, employees will be less guarded to hide their underperformance.
+Managers should use check-ins to understand how employees are wired: what motivates them, what demotivates them, the skills they want to improve, and the type of support they need.
 This is how trust can be built.

 Reconsider ratings: Let check-ins focus on the feedback, not ratings.
-Many leaders may treat accountability as no more than a scorekeeping system, which can lead to unconscious biases, such as negativity bias where leaders are trying to find shortcomings.
-Employees should focus on what they can change, correct, or repeat in order to be successful - assigning a numerical number will not motivate employees.
+Many leaders treat accountability as no more than a scorekeeping system.
+This leads to unconscious biases, such as negativity bias where leaders are trying to find shortcomings.
+Employees should focus on what they can change, correct, or repeat in order to be successful.
+Assigning a numerical number will not motivate employees.